All Episodes

 How about these?

-There's a rigmarole about uh the heart attack rate uh be susceptible three times more susceptible to a heart attack in traffic.
+You'd be susceptible, three times more susceptible to a heart attack and traffic.

-I need to commission my own study and find out just how small the risk of heart attack is if you're stuck in traffic listening to me and this program.
+I need to commission my own study and find out just how small the risk of heart attack is if you're stuck in traffic, listening to me and this program.

-Now I'm gonna put this AIG thing in perspective.
+Now, I want to put this AIG thing in perspective.

 The bonus money is just a cover.

-You gotta hear me on this.
+You got to hear me on this.

 More than half of the U.S. taxpayer money spent to rescue AIG.